 Positive swap vs negative swap

-Swap calculation and costs
+Calculation and swap costs

 How to calculate swap points?